jchavezc/jchavezc.github.io/_pages/about_me.md

 I am originally from Mexico City, Mexico.
+I attended college under a full-ride scholarship to Universidad Anáhuac to study Applied Math.
+After that...

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.